JoshG-IT/governance-risk-compliance/README.md

 Each case includes the scope assessed, the standard applied, the evidence gathered, gap analysis, risk rating, and prioritized recommendations.

 > **How to read the table.** **Type** shows how far a case went: assessment and recommendation, or the full arc through remediation and reassessment. **Access** shows the permission level held, which determines what the case could cover. **Framework** names the standard the assessment was measured against.
-All three are stated in full in each case README.

 ---